mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 This potential non-alignment with UK non-formal may be a limitation in the take up of this research.

-#### link
+#### Types of abstraction in frameworks - recalling definitions or lack of clear definitions

-Thus it is of a value to return to, what exactly is meant by the abstract within existing pedagogies in this domain explore this area.
+It is of a value to return to, what exactly is meant by the abstract within existing pedagogies in this domain explore this area.
 To do this we can turn to concepts explored in Chapters 1 and 2: computational thinking, Papert and Turkle's concept of epistemological pluralism and bricolage approach and  the concept of levels of abstraction (LOA)

-#### Defining abstraction - recalling definitions.

-#### Computational thinking
+##### Computational thinking

 In this research, I conceptualised such less practical abstraction as that represented by Wing's interpretation of computational thinking.